 On an annual basis, the Independent Lead Director is evaluated on the effectiveness in carrying out his or her duties, which are outlined in the Corporate Governance Guidelines.
-This evaluation is led by the Chairman of the Board, who references the NACD Lead Director Assessment framework to facilitate individual conversations with the non-management directors to capture feedback.
+This evaluation is led by the Chairman of the Board, who captures feedback from non-management directors.
 The Independent Lead Director is evaluated in several areas including his facilitation of discussions between and amongst the Chairman and the directors during open sessions with management, during executive sessions, and outside of board meetings, and his collaboration with the Chairman in identifying key topics, issues and concerns that directors wish to be addressed during board meetings and executive sessions.
 The Chairman uses this input to provide the Independent Lead Director feedback in carrying out his or her duties in the upcoming year.